Nenniana/MLA-Helper/README.md

 # MLA-Helper
 MLA-Helper is a master's thesis project intended to enhance and increase transparency for the ML-Agents package in Unity.

+## Features
+- Visualization of loaded ONNX model during runtime.
+- Visualization of observations, actions, and action marks with label information to enable easier debugging.
+- Switching between constant and dynamic observation and action mask data.
+- Complete decoupling between observations and action masks in ML-Agents and the rest of the project.

+## General Notes
+- Dynamic values Observations and Action Masks will always reflect the current state space, whereas Visualization values reflect the previous space.

 ## Dependencies
 - "com.unity.ml-agents": "2.0.1",
 - "com.unity.mathematics": "1.2.6",